 The VPN encryption protocol of choice in Windows Server 2008 is SSL.
 In order to facilitate SSL encryption, your VPN server is going to need to obtain a machine certificate from the Enterprise Certificate Authority that you created.
+To request a machine certificate, follow these steps:

 - Open the Server Manager and navigate through the console tree to Server Manager | Roles | Web Server (IIS) | Internet Information Services (IIS) Manager.